How Are Greenprint Cups Made?

 Which Option Is Right for Your Restaurant?

-Our agave-based and compostable Greenprint cup materials are excellent options for sustainably reducing plastic waste.
+Our compostable Greenprint cup materials are excellent options for sustainably reducing plastic waste.
 The best way to choose between them is based on your waste disposal options:

 • Is composting available to you?
 Our compostable paper cup can break down in a residential compost bin, and our PLA cups are best suited for an industrial compost facility to reduce the amount of oil-based plastics in circulation.